-Both Buddhism and contemporary neuroscience agree: there is no permanent “you” or consistent, objective self.
+Both Buddhism and contemporary neuroscience agree: that there is no permanent “you” or consistent, objective self.
 The Western idea that we remain the same moment to moment is an illusion.
-Rather, we are a set of cells, with brain and body in constant flux.
+Rather, we are a set of cells, with the brain and body in constant flux.

 What Does Buddhism Teach?